RaminKav/LostInTime/notes.md

 - eras can also be partially random eventually, when we have a larger pool of eras, split into early/mid/endgame pools
 - can introduce time based item abilities: short range teleports/blinks, freeze enemies in time, rewind time?
 - item abilities should be on right click now, and optionally consume mana
+- The same base resources (wood/stone) should be available in all eras probably
+- varrying levels of food

 ## Technical Notes